B-UMMI/Chewie-NS/docs/user/tutorial.rst

-testing with simple cases that were specially designed to demonstrate how users can use `chewBBACA modules <https://github.com/B-UMMI/chewBBACA/tree/master/CHEWBBACA/CHEWBBACA_NS>`_ specifically designed to interact with chewie-NS to download, upload and synchronize schemas, while also promoting the exploration of data uploaded to the chewie-NS tutorial in its `website <https://tutorial.chewbbaca.online/>`_ and a better understanding of how it is possible to interact with the API.
+testing with simple cases that were specially designed to demonstrate how users can use `chewBBACA modules <https://github.com/B-UMMI/chewBBACA/tree/master/CHEWBBACA/CHEWBBACA_NS>`_ specifically designed to interact with chewie-NS to download, upload and synchronize schemas, while also promoting the exploration of data uploaded to the chewie-NS tutorial instance in its `website <https://tutorial.chewbbaca.online/>`_ and a better understanding of how it is possible to interact with the API.